WRQI: WUZZ 94 & 107

 The station once boasted a large live and local staff of on air personalities, over the years it became largely automated.
 Live shows included the WUZZ Rockin' Morning Show, hosted by program director Rockin' Rich from 6am-10am, and a live afternoon show hosted by Reno.
 Weekends were typically automated, with the WUZZ music playing without any air personalities.
 Syndicated shows hosted by Dee Snider and Sammy Hagar aired on Saturday evenings, during a timeslot that once housed "Big Hair Saturday Night" - another elimination of local programming and live personalities on the station.
 Dave English, who is Tadpole on sister station Froggy, voicetracked the weekday midday show, which was previously hosted live.

 Rocky 94.3 & 107.7

 On June 11, 2018, WUZZ and WUUZ rebranded as "Rocky 94.3 & 107.7".
-On June 12, WUZZ and WUUZ changed their call letters to WRQI and WRQW, respectively.
+On June 12, WUZZ and WUUZ changed their call signs to WRQI and WRQW, respectively.
 The station features the Westwood One satellite Classic Rock X format with local personality "Rockin'" Rich Anton live in morning drive from 6am-10am and the syndicated Nights with Alice Cooper Sunday-Friday 7pm-12am.

-It was announced on October 12, 2022 that Forever Media is selling 34 stations, including WRQI, WRQW, and the entire Meadville/Franklin cluster, to State College-based Seven Mountains Media for $17.3 million.
-The deal closed on January 2, 2023.
+It was announced on October 12, 2022 that Forever Media was selling 34 stations, including WRQI, WRQW, and the entire Meadville/Franklin cluster, to State College-based Seven Mountains Media for $17.375 million.
+The deal closed on January 1, 2023.